 GIF supports up to 256 different colors, which means the format has a limit to display a high-quality image; there may be severe quality deterioration when you make an animated GIF file from your video.

-▲ Example of deteriorated GIF file
+▲ Example of a deteriorated GIF file

 However, Honeycam can minimize the drawback of GIF through 256-color quantization and create an animated GIF file of ultrahigh-quality, as similar as possible to the original video.

-WebP format was developed by Google in 2010 for replacement of JPEG, PNG, and GIF formats on the Web.
+WebP format was developed by Google in 2010 for the replacement of JPEG, PNG, and GIF formats on the Web.
 The format supports both lossy and lossless compression and has a higher compression ratio than conventional JPEG and PNG have.

 WebP also supports the animation feature as GIF does and an animated WebP file is much smaller than GIF one; if they have the same content, the WebP file is about 10% ~ 20% in size compared to the GIF file.